-Removing the cancer by surgery gives the best chance of you being free of early breast cancer.
-For most women, combining surgery with other treatments will further improve the chance of you being free of early breast cancer.
+Removing the cancer by surgery gives you the best chance of being free of early breast cancer.
+For most people, combining surgery with other treatments will further improve the chance of you being free of early breast cancer.

-If the cancer has spread to a large area of your breast, your doctor may recommend chemotherapy or hormone therapy before you have surgery.
+If the cancer has spread to a large area of your breast or is of a certain type, your doctor may recommend chemotherapy or hormone therapy before you have surgery.
 These treatments may shrink the cancer and may allow your surgeon to remove only the cancer, with a rim of tissue around the cancer, through a small cut, instead of having to remove all your breast (mastectomy).